alexdevero/alex-devero-blog/__drafts__/draft--optional-chaining.md

 // TypeError: Cannot read property 'city' of undefined
 ```

-## Solving the problem the old way
+## Solving the problem the "old" way

 Solving this problem this "old" way would mean using the logical [AND] (`&&`) operator.
 Let's try to solve the problem with the non-existing property `city` in a non-existing object `location` using the `&&` operator.